-Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs/Disabilities Co-ordinator (SENDCo) know as necessary.
+Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs/Disabilities Co-ordinator (SENCo) know as necessary.

-Writing Pupil Progress targets/Individual Education Plans (IEPs) and sharing and reviewing these with parents at least once each term and planning for the next term.
+Writing Individual Education Plans (IEPs) and sharing and reviewing these with parents at least once each term and planning for the next term.

-• Personalised teaching and learning for your child as identified on the school's provision they teach with any SEN.
+• Personalised teaching and learning for your child as identified on the school's provision map.

-• Ensuring that the school's SEN Policy is followed in their classroom and for all the pupils
+• Ensuring that the school's SEN Policy is followed in their classroom and for all the pupils they teach with any SEN.